EVATool/fae-architecture-log/_decisions/sig-api-documentation.md

 ...

 (Please list some sources where a reader can get a better understanding of the topic at hand)

+## Viable Options

+(Please list those options that you seriously consider as a possible solution.
+Simple bulleted list with a brief 1-sentence explanation is sufficient.)

+## Alternatives not seriously considered

+(Here comes a list of alternatives that you can exclude right away, without an in-depth evaluation.
+Format:
+Simple bulleted list with a brief 1-sentence explanation is sufficient.)

 ## How is this decision evaluated?